 Strategy 4: Communication of Compensation Value

 Do your employees know the total compensation package that you are providing them?
 In the past, an employee would be handed a benefits booklet at enrolment.
 Today, the best practice is issuing all your employees a Total Rewards Statement.
 They will understand all the costs that the employer contributes on behalf of the employee over the course of the year.
 The employee will soon see that the amount the employee sees on his/her payslip isn’t reflective of the costs incurred by the employer.
-Communicating what the cost of a benefit plan is to an employee gives a greater sense of the real dollars involved in sustaining it.
+Communicating the cost of a benefit plan to an employee gives a greater sense of the real dollars involved in sustaining it.

 The other best practice is to survey your employees to understand their needs and then create an action plan around the results.
 Again, this should be something that your benefit company can facilitate.

 Strategy 5: Innovations

 There should be value-added components to your plan that both employees and employers get value from.
 Examples of this could be having a speciality Accidental Death & Dismemberment carrier that has an element of critical illness insurance attached to it for around the same cost as regular AD&D insurance.

 Another benefit could be the addition of “Workperks” that offers 10-50% employee discounts for services they use and value daily.
-Services like restaurants, hotels, car rentals, movies, retail discounts and many more offers that can be used across Canada for 1,200 perks at over 6000 + locations.
-This something that can be included for pennies a day and yet yields a tremendous value for the employee.
+Services like restaurants, hotels, car rentals, movies, retail discounts and many more offers can be used across Canada for 1,200 perks at over 6000 + locations.
+This can be included for pennies a day and yet yields a tremendous value for the employee.

 On-line survey technology allows a company to facilitate an online survey to its employees and compile results and recommendations for improvement.
 This is like a secure, confidential and comprehensive suggestion box that can gauge a company’s environment and morale.